-French Oak. peppery flavours and aromas of ripe cherry and strawberry.
-This light-bodied
+French Oak. peppery flavors and aromas of ripe cherry and strawberry.
+This is light-bodied.

 Pinot Noir is, without a doubt, the most romanticized red wine in the world.
 No other grape brings out such emotion and devout worship among its enthusiasts.
 Festivals are thrown every year in the grape’s honor and an entire movie, Sideways, was devoted to the passion the wine stirs in people.
 Sideways has had such a cultural impact in the US that it has single-handedly both elevated the profile of the grape and also done it harm, as it’s caused many casual wine drinkers to associate Pinot Noir with wine snobs.